exercism/docs/building/tracks/syllabus/README.md

 Familiar is not confusing.

 While the endpoint is to write idiomatic code, the stepping stones to get there are not always idiomatic.
-Using what is familiar—even if it is not a great example of code in that language—helps move a student more quickly toward the goal of code that is more typical of the language.
+Using what is familiar — even if it is not a great example of code in that language — helps move a student more quickly toward the goal of code that is more typical of the language.

 ### Developing the first exercise